By Marc Lichtenfield, Chief Income Strategist

 Capital Southwest has a well-diversified portfolio, with business services and media/marketing being the largest industries served at just 13% each, followed by healthcare services at 11%.
 The average position makes up just 1.2% of the portfolio.

-There are 89 companies in the portfolio, including…
+There are dozens of companies in the portfolio, including…

-And this portfolio generates loads of cash that is used to pay dividends.
+• The portfolio is performing incredibly well too.
+Capital Southwest earns an average of 13.7% on its investments.
+And it generates loads of cash that is used to pay dividends.

 That is likely to continue, as the economy is stronger than anyone predicted.
 The rate of inflation is tapering off, it lowered to 2.4% in September.
 I expect this trend to continue moving forward.
 A 10% Yield and Going Higher?